MyoRobotics/MyoRobotics-Documentation/source/index.rst

 including assembly of muscle units, joints and bones, as well as configuration and control of through the Flexray interface.

-This documentation is compiled from documentation produced by the concluded `FP7 ICT MyoRobotics Project`_, the ongoing `Roboy Project at TU Munich`_ , `Embedded Robotics Systems`_ and the `Fraunhofer IPA`_.
+This documentation is compiled from documentation produced by the concluded `FP7 ICT MyoRobotics Project`_, the ongoing `Roboy Project at TU Munich`_ , `Embedded Robotic Systems`_ and the `Fraunhofer IPA`_.

 License
 -------